 Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
 Each reply must be at least 200 words.

 The student will devise a research topic suitable for a graduate-level history course.
 The topic must relate to American history, modern European history, or the modern world prior to 1950.
 The research topic must answer a specific question of historical interest.
 The student will write a 1-paragraph statement of the research topic and explain the key historical questions to be answered or resolved.